tobycrisford/lockdownquiz/README.md

 Q5.
 Did you get the previous question correct?
 (2 points)

+You want to maximize the difference between your score and the average of everyone else's.

 Turns out there is a simple intuitive solution, so numerical solution was overkill.

 Choose True/No with probability such that if everyone uses that probability, there is 1/2 probability that someone says True (depends on number of players).